anglus/wg/README.md

 ## Goals

-My plan is to develop a collection of Word Generator programs/applications in a small set of commonly-used or increasingly-popular languages, Web frameworks, and application frameworks.
+My plan is to develop a collection of Word Generator programs/applications in a small set of commonly-used or increasingly-popular programming languages, Web frameworks, and application frameworks.
 Unlike my [fizzbuzz](https://github.com/anglus/fizzbuzz/) project, in which I developed a collection of programs in a wide variety of programming languages and paradigms, my intention here is to explore a small set of languages in greater depth and gain practice developing larger applications.
 The languages and frameworks I am considering are:

-- KSH
+- KornShell (`ksh`)
-- BASH
+- Bourne-Again SHell (`bash`)
 - Ruby: Rails, Sinatra
 - Python: Flask
 - Java: Android, Play